steven2358/awesome-generative-ai/README.md

 - [Coqui](https://coqui.ai/) - Generative AI for Voice.

 ### Music
 - [Harmonai](https://www.harmonai.org/) - We are a community-driven organization releasing open-source generative audio tools to make music production more accessible and fun for everyone.
+- [Mubert](https://mubert.com/) - A royalty-free music ecosystem for content creators, brands and developers.

+### Academia
+- [Elicit](https://elicit.org/) - Ask a research question.
+Elicit will find answers from 175 million papers.
+- [Explainpaper](https://www.explainpaper.com/) - A better way to read academic papers.
+Upload a paper, highlight confusing text, get an explanation.

 ## Other
 - [Diagram](https://diagram.com/) - Magical new ways to design products.